Madagascan president to address nation as protesters call for new rallies

 - list 3 of 3Madagascar president warns of attempt to ‘seize power’: What to know

-Student-led demonstrations across recent weeks have met with aggression from authorities.
+Student-led demonstrations across recent weeks have met with a crackdown from authorities.
 However, the president was forced to take a backward step over the weekend as an elite military unit came out in support of the protesters’ demand that he quit.

 Soldiers from the CAPSAT unit openly sided with the protesters on Saturday.